The wrong investment for Birmingham’s future

 Beltline vs. Birmingham’s Other Transportation Needs

-So why would Birmingham invest nearly $5 billion in a project that would reduce traffic only one to three percent?
+So why would Birmingham invest over $5 billion in a project that would reduce traffic only one to three percent?

 Fighting for a Better Choice